Types of Sausage

-Sausage is made from ground meat, which is then mixed with salts, seasonings and spices, then stuffed into natural or synthetic casings.
+Sausage is made from ground meat, which is then mixed with salts, seasonings, and spices, then stuffed into natural or synthetic casings.
 There are two basic kinds of sausage; fresh and cured.
-Fresh Sausage

 Cures sausage, like fresh sausage, cured sausage is also made from ground meat and spices, but cured sausage undergoes a curing process to prolong the shelf-life of the meat.
 For centuries, people have been curing meat by adding salts, drying meat, or fermenting meat.
 Today, public health practices require the use of nitrates or nitrites to make sure that dangerous microorganisms, like those that cause botulism, are destroyed.

-Cured sausages are the most complicated of all sausages to make, as the curing/drying process has to be carefully controlled.
+Cured sausages are the most complicated of all sausages to make, as the curing/drying process must be carefully controlled.
 After the cured sausage is made, it can be eaten right away, and will keep for very long periods under refrigeration.
-Some cured sausages donít even need to be refrigerated.
+Some cured sausages don’t even need to be refrigerated.

 Cured sausages are further divided as either semi-dry or dried sausages.
 Semi-dry sausages are cooked, either in boiling water or in a smokehouse, and can last for months in a refrigerator.
 Examples of semi-dry sausage are hot dogs, frankfurters, and summer sausage.